NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 .. math::
     L_{hyperopt} = \frac{1}{N_{k}} \sum (L_{k})

-The hyperoptimization procedure performed in `hep-ph/1907.05075 <https://arxiv.org/abs/1907.05075>`_ used a different approach in order to avoid overfitting, by leaving out a number of datasets to compute a "testing set".
-The loss function was then computed as:
+The hyperoptimization procedure performed in `hep-ph/1907.05075 <https://arxiv.org/abs/1907.05075>`_ used a slightly different approach in order to avoid overfitting, by leaving out a number of datasets to compute a "testing set".
+The loss function was then computed as

 .. math::
     L_{hyperopt} = \frac{1}{2} (L_{validation} + L_{testing})